reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

 {:toc}

 ---
-This assignment is of 2 parts:
+This is a **2-parts** lab;
-1. **Part 1:** Creating a Web Page and hosting it.
-(15 pts)
+1. **Part 1:** Creating a Web Page and hosting it. ~(17 pts)~

+    practice creating HTML page, with CSS and checking-in your work to a GitHub Repository where you're the only collaborator.
-2. **Part 2:** Creating a Pull Request (5 pts)
+2. **Part 2:** Creating a Pull Request ~(3 pts)~

+    you'll practice creating a branch on a repository with multiple collaborators and submitting a pull request.

+Accept the GitHub Classroom assignment on Canvas to create a repository for you with some starter files.

-## Tips and Guidelines
+#### Guidelines
-* Don't just a copy a template.
+* Don't just use a online template.
 If you do, make sure it still satisfies the requirement below to pass the automated grading.
+* This assignment is in a lab-style.
+Follow the instructions step-by-step.
+* To run the automated grading checks, make sure you have installed Node.js.

+## Lab Goals
+1. Practice the **usage of Git and GitHub** in submitting the assignments.
     * Make Frequent git commits.
+        * As a rule of thumb, you should commit your code at the end of every complete thought.
+        * Planning your code will help you identify checkpoints where you can commit your code.
+        * Use meaningful commit messages.
     * This assignments will suggest a few checkpoints where it might be appropriate to commit the code.
 This won't be in all assignments.
-  * the rule of thumb here is that, you should make a commit at the end of every complete thought.
-  * proper planning will help you identify those checkpoints before you even start coding.
-  * Use useful commit messages to make it easy reviewing the commit history.

-## Lab Goals
-1. Practice the usage of Git and GitHub in submitting the assignments.
-2. Review creating simple web pages using HTML
+2. Review creating simple web pages using *HTML*.
-3. Review styling web pages using CSS to make the page look aestatically pleasing.
+3. Review styling web pages using *CSS* to make the page look aestatically pleasing.
-4. Deploy your site and hosting in on GitHub Pages.
+4. Deploy your site and hosting in on *GitHub Pages*.
 5. I need to learn about you :)
 6. Introduce yourself to the class as you'll need to team up for the final project.

 <hr>

 ## Instructions
-This is a 2-parts lab; in the first, you'll practice creating HTML page, with CSS and checking-in your work to a GitHub Repository where you're the only collaborator. and in the second, you'll practice creating a branch on a repository with multiple collaborators and submitting a pull request.

-The starter project will include a few files that I ask you not to mess with.
-This will aid in providing you early feedback on your code before submitting the assignment.

 ### Part 1: Create a Web Page